The Basics: Overview

 Some developmental milestones are related to your teen’s behavior and learning, and others are about physical changes in your teen’s body.

-What are some of the changes I might see in my teen’s behavior, feelings, and relationships?
+What are some changes I might see in my teen’s behavior, feelings, and relationships?

 Developmental milestones for teens ages 15 to 17 include: